What is Magnesium?

 Along with calcium, magnesium is very important for bone health.
 Maintaining healthy levels of magnesium in the body may also provide support for the menstrual and pre menstrual period.

 Good sources of magnesium include green leafy vegetables, wholegrains, bran, nuts, beans, peas and bananas.

 Your body’s magnesium levels can be lowered by excessive alcohol intake.
 Likewise, health conditions such as blood sugar imbalances or urinary or gastrointestinal problems, or some medicines can cause a drop in magnesium stores.

-In these cases a magnesium supplement provides a reliable way to maintain optimum levels.
+In these cases magnesium supplementation provides a reliable way to maintain optimum levels.

 Always read the label, use only as directed.
 If symptoms persist, seek advice from your healthcare professional.